Park-SeungWoo/kakao-ai-study/README.md

 |3|8|M|0|$$\color{red}{0.1}$$|$$\color{red}{-0.1(0-0.1)}$$|
 |3|27|F|1|$$\color{red}{0.9}$$|$$\color{red}{0.1(1-0.9)}$$|

-Due to the big learning rate, it could get the good result in an iteration, but I'll do it again.<br/>
+Due to the big learning rate, we were able to get the good result from the first iteration, but I'll do it again to see the difference.<br/>

 5. Iterate 2 ~ 4